jsardo9/DriverDatabase/README.md

 I chose to store a driver's trips in a list (ArrayList) as this will store and index them in the order in which they were added to the driver.
 This allows for constant time lookup by index and (mostly) constant time adding to it.

 A drivers total mileage and time on the road is updated as each new trip is added.
-(Efficient)
 # DriverDatabase Class
 The class stores driver objects.